Fayum (fossil deposit): Fish and amphibians

-In general, marine elements recede into the background in the upper sections of the Maadi Group from the Qasr-el-Sagha Formation onwards and freshwater or brackish water fish are increasingly found.
-Here the bony fish dominate with a wide variety of forms.
+In general, marine elements recede into the background in the upper sections of the Maadi Group from the Qasr-el-Sagha Formation onwards, and freshwater or brackish water fish are increasingly found.
+Here, the bony fish dominate, with a wide variety of forms.
 However, remains of Pycnodus from the extinct group of Pycnodontiformes, which apparently fed on hard-shelled bivalves, are still present from the Gehannam Formation.
-The raft pike with Polypterus, for example, could then be documented from the more recent deposit series.
-Also worthy of mention are the Large Nile pike and catfish-like such as Chrysichthys and Auchenoglanis.
-An almost complete, 23 cm long individual of Chasmoclupea from the herring group is available.
+The raft pike, such as Polypterus, could then be documented from the more recent deposit series.
+Also worthy of mention are the Large Nile pike and catfish-like, such as Chrysichthys and Auchenoglanis.
+An almost complete, 23 cm long individual of Chasmoclupea, from the herring group, is available.
 Cross catfish, on the other hand, provide evidence that there was still a marine influence, which was documented by the genus Qarmoutus with a largely complete skeleton.
 This is also supported by the evidence of individual skull parts of Xiphiorhynchus, a relative of the swordfish, the longest piece measuring about 33 cm.
-The genus Lates has again survived with several skulls, representing the oldest evidence of this representative of the giant perchs in Africa.
+The genus Lates has again survived, with several skulls, representing the oldest evidence of this representative of the giant perches in Africa.
 The same statement applies to Parachanna, a representative of the snakehead fish, of which individual skull parts have also survived from the Fayum.
 In addition, cichlids, African tetras and lungfish are also found.

-Amphibians have hardly been studied so far.
+Amphibians have rarely been studied so far.
 Remains of frogs have been reported from the Gebel-Qatrani Formation.